EncodePanda/bp-getting-acquainted-with-lens/chapters/0_Introduction.md

 ### What problem they are trying to solve?

-It is my observation that any newcommer to the Haskell ecosystem, who gets excited with the language, stumbles upon two limitations of the language design.
+It is my observation that any newcomer to the Haskell ecosystem, who gets excited with the language, stumbles upon two limitations of the language design.
 Mainly:

 1. Record syntax
 2. Strings

-Those two are suprising to newcomers, especially because both record syntax and Strings are considered a no-brainer in almost every other programming language.
-Writing about String representation in Haskell deserves a blog post on its own.
-Today we want to focus on a **record syntax**, trying to understand what are its limitations and main source of frustration.
+Those two are suprising to newcomers, especially because both record syntax and strings are considered a no-brainer in almost every other programming language.
+Writing about string representation in Haskell deserves a blog post on its own.
+Today we want to focus on **record syntax**, trying to understand what are its limitations and main source of frustration.
-And frustrating in did it is.
-Below few quotes scrapped from the Internet to back that claim.
+And frustrating indeed it is.
+Below are a few quotes scrapped from the Internet to back that claim.

 > *"The record system is a continual source of pain"*
 - Stephen Diehl